Rellin-Entwicklung/open-knowledge-assistant/README.md

-# open-knowledge-assistant
+# open-knowledge-assistant /  your ideas requested !
-a software assistant, which makes you daily complex tasks more easy
+a software assistant, which makes your daily complex tasks more easy

 your ideas requested: open-knowledge- assistant